Red Hat Training

 To work around this, use cross-instrumentation.
 Cross-instrumentation is the process of generating SystemTap instrumentation modules from a SystemTap script on one system to be used on another system.
 This process offers the following benefits:

-Kernel packaging bugs may prevent this.
+Kernel packaging bugs may prevent the installation.
 In such cases, the

-kernel-devel packages for the host system and target system must match.
-If this occurs, report the bug at https://bugzilla.redhat.com/.
+kernel-develpackages for the host system and target system must match.
+If a bug occurs, report the bug at https://bugzilla.redhat.com/.

 Each target machine needs only one package to be installed to use the generated SystemTap instrumentation module: